COST-ELTeC/ELTeC/README.md

 The concept DOI, covering all releases of this umbrella repository and always resolving to the latest release, is the following: https://doi.org/10.5281/zenodo.3462435.

+## Conctacs

+For issues related to this release or individual collections contained in this release, please use the relevant repository's issue tracker here on Github.

+For more general questions, please contact the Working Group lead, Dr. Carolin Odebrecht (carolin.odebrecht@hu-berlin.de).

 ## Release notes, v0.X.0

 ELTeC is work in progress and the current release reflects this.
 We aim at 100 novels per language collection, but the current release includes any collection containing more than 20 novels.
 Also, there are still improvements to be made, in some cases, to the encoding of the texts and/or to the quality of the transcriptions.